dkessner/APCS_2021-22/installation_osx.md

-# Software installation for APCS 2020-21
+# Software installation - Mac

-On OSX (Apple), we will use Homebrew, which is a software package manager.
+## Install Homebrew

+Homebrew is a software package manager that will help us install everything else we need.

 The first step is to install Homebrew: